Ritika-coders-hub/author-royalty-api/README.md

-✍️ Author Royalty API
+📚 Author Royalty API

-A backend REST API to manage authors, books, sales, and royalties with real-time earnings calculation.
+A Node.js + Express REST API to manage authors, books, sales, royalties, and withdrawals.
+The API calculates total earnings and current balances based on book sales and enforces business rules for withdrawals.

-🛠 Tech Stack
+🚀 Tech Stack

-Node.js & Express.js – simple, fast, and reliable backend
+Node.js

+Express.js

-CORS – cross-origin support for testing
+CORS (for cross-origin requests)

-In-memory JSON – lightweight data handling without a database
+In-memory data (seed data)

-🧠 Assumptions

-Data is stored in memory

-Withdrawals are marked pending

-Focused on correctness & clarity
+Why this stack?
+Node.js + Express provides a lightweight, fast backend that is easy to maintain and ideal for REST APIs.
+🧪 Testing

+Tested locally using VS Code REST Client (api-test.http)

+All endpoints return correct data

+All validation rules enforced

+Proper HTTP status codes used

+☁️ Deployment

+The API is deployed on Render (Free Tier).
 ⏱ Time Spent

-Approximately X–Y hours (development, debugging, and deployment)
+Approximately 8–10 hours, including:

+API design

+Business logic

+Debugging

+Testing

+Deployment

+✅ Assumptions

+Data is stored in memory (no database) as per assignment scope

+Withdrawals are stored temporarily and reset on server restart

+Focus was on correctness and clarity over complexity